 Dwarfed and deformed trees grow naturally on the windswept cliffs in China and Japan.
 Under the harsh conditions of their natural environment, these trees are often gnarled and twisted, their roots exposed, and barely reach more than knee-height.
 When viewed in their natural habitat, this appearance speaks of their capacity to flourish.
 They have adopted a form that is aligned and resilient, and that makes the most of what they have been granted.
 This precarious balancing act is what makes nature so dynamic, inspirational and worthy of contemplation.

-In order to capture the intrinsic beauty of the weathered trees as they appear on the rocky crags of Japan, bonsai artists spend hours of effort, precise crafting and sustained nurturing on a single tree.
+To capture the intrinsic beauty of the weathered trees as they appear on the rocky crags of Japan, bonsai artists spend hours of effort on sustained nurturing of a single tree.
+The effort is not one of control or manipulation.
+It is an art of supporting a growth pattern that is already evident.
+It is implicit faith in, and patience with, the emergence of a unique spirit.
 It is a high-risk artistry requiring daily attention.

 This is what raising a child has felt like to me – high-risk artistry which more often than not has meant supporting the individual’s organic shaping through personal daily attention.
 And I believe that for many adults, this high-risk artistry is often what the process of mindfulness practice feels like.
 Burdened as we are with a history of happenings, dramatic events and emotional identifications, the simple art of paying attention to what is immediately available and presently unfolding for us can seem riddled with challenges.